 “When you grow up with it and into it, you understand you have no choice.
 Max didn’t want to be treated differently than any of the guys on the team.
 He never wanted special treatment.
 He just did what he had to do to become the athlete he is now.”

 Domi has never hidden his diabetes.
 In fact, he wears it proudly.
 He has a tattoo on his left forearm showing he has Type 1 diabetes, and he wears No. 16 in homage to Bobby Clarke, a fellow diabetic who won two Stanley Cups with the Philadelphia Flyers in the 1970s.

 Nor has Domi ever run from his celiac disease.
 He’s as adept at surfing for gluten-free friendly restaurants and scanning labels in grocery stores as he is stickhandling his way around a defenseman or sniping a goal top-shelf past a goalie, just as he did against the L.A.
 Kings in October.
-That’s right, he scored his first NHL goal — in his first NHL game.
-And Domi hasn’t looked back: With about a month left in the 2015-16 season, he ranks second among all rookie scorers with 42 points [Updated Feb.
+That’s right, he scored his first NHL goal – in his first NHL game.
+And Domi hasn’t looked back: at press time in the 2015-16 season, he ranked second among all rookie scorers with 42 points [As of Feb.
 29/16].

 “If you’re trying to make it to the NHL at a young age, what it comes down to is just trying to be a pro and trying to fast-track that process of becoming that person and that hockey player,” he says.
 “It’s not easy, but all this little stuff just adds up together to make you the athlete you want to be.”

 This profile is from Allergic Living’s Winter 2016 magazine; Max Domi now plays with the Montreal Canadiens.
 Order the new e-magazine here.